What is the BDMRR Act?

 If you like to read, there are many feminist and legal theorists, academics, practitioners, and writers in Aotearoa, who are writing on these subjects.
 These include Sharyn Graham Davies, and Elisabeth McDonald.

 You can contact Members of Parliament (MPs) at their offices in the parliamentary complex or at their out-of-Parliament or electorate offices in your area.
 This page tells you how to find contact details for MPs in your area, and how to address people in Parliament when you correspond with them.

 Other great actions to take

-- Support you local transgender led organisations or groups
+- Support your local transgender led groups.

-- Support Gender Minorities Aotearoa in another way
+- Support Gender Minorities Aotearoa in another way.

-- Share resources and information about transgender people, help others to understand
+- Share resources and information about transgender people, help others to understand.

-- Attend local Pride events and other rainbow community events, talk with others, find your community
+- Attend local Pride events and other rainbow community events, talk with others, find your community.

 See these posters out and about